 Tracking users individually is the best method to gain a singular view of your customer journeys and demonstrate ROI.

 By monitoring and measuring the movements of specific users, you can acquire better data into which campaigns and ads are most valuable in driving leads and revenue.

 If that’s true, why aren’t more marketers doing it?

 Consumers today are using more touchpoints than ever to research and purchase products and services.

 It’s believed that consumers use an average of almost six touchpoints during their journey, with nearly 50% regularly using more than four.

 Customer journeys are becoming increasingly complex, and marketers are finding it impossible to keep up.

-But with visitor tracking software in place, it becomes a lot easier to track customer touchpoints, users’ behaviour and ROI.
+But with marketing attribution tools in place, it becomes a lot easier to track customer touchpoints, users’ behaviour and ROI.